Flashing Lights in the Eye: When to See a Doctor

 Eye Flashes and Eye Floaters

-According to Yousef Aldairy, MD, a retina specialist at Duke Eye Center, eye flashes and eye floaters are often caused by changes in the vitreous gel, the substance that gives the eye its shape.
-Those changes may result from aging or extreme near sightedness.
+According to Stefanie G. Schuman, MD, a retina specialist at Duke Eye Center, eye flashes and eye floaters are often caused by changes in the vitreous gel, the substance that gives the eye its shape.
+Those changes may result from aging, extreme near sightedness, or a previous eye surgery.
 As the gel changes consistency, it separates from the retina in a normal process called posterior vitreous detachment.
 If, however, the gel still adheres to the retina during this separation, problems can occur.
 This is more likely to happen where the gel is more firmly attached, for instance, at the peripheral (side) retina.

 When to See an Eye Doctor for Eye Flashes

 Without an exam, it is impossible to tell if flashes are a result of a clean separation or a retinal tear.
-“That’s why it’s so important to see an ophthalmologist and have the symptoms evaluated,” said Dr. Aldairy.
+“That’s why it’s so important to see an ophthalmologist and have the symptoms evaluated,” said Dr. Schuman.
 In the case of posterior vitreous detachment, if flashes occur, they usually subside immediately when the separation is complete and the vitreous tug is released.
 However, this can sometime take a few days.
 To get a complete view of your retina, your eyes will be dilated.
-Your doctor will look for retinal tears, retinal detachment, and other issues.
-If a retinal tear is diagnosed, in most cases it can be repaired with an out-patient procedure like laser treatment or cryotherapy.
-If retinal detachment is suspected, you may need immediate surgery to prevent or minimize permanent vision loss.
+Your doctor will look for retinal tears, retinal detachment, and any retinal thinning.
+If a retinal tear is diagnosed, in some cases it can be repaired with an out-patient procedure like laser treatment or cryotherapy.
+If retinal detachment is identified, you may need surgery immediately to prevent or minimize permanent vision loss.